The probabilistic world: Fundamental probabilism

 obeys certain (rather mild) conditions \cite{CWGEO}, it can be used to introduce a distance.
 The basic idea is, that $\braket{A(\vec{x})A(\vec{y})}_c$ decreases as the distance increases, and vice versa.
 If the observables $A(\vec{x})$ are differentiable with respect to $\vec{x}$ one can extract a metric on a patch of $\mathbb{R}^D$ from the connected correlation function.
 Geometry and topology follow as concepts induced by a structure among observables \cite{CWGEO}.

-For a discussion of the structure of spacetime the most appropriate choices for variables are fields, $\tau = \varphi(x)$, $x = (t,\vec{x})$.
-A classical state is given by the value of $\varphi$ for every spacetime point $x$.
+For a discussion of the structure of spacetime a possible convenient choice for variables are fields, $\tau = \varphi(x)$, $x = (t,\vec{x})$.
+A classical state is then given by the value of $\varphi$ for every spacetime point $x$.
 We may consider real variables $\varphi$ as configurations for Ising spins in the limit $N \to \infty$, similar to the representation of real numbers by bits.
-One may also start with discrete points $x$ and take a continuum limit.
+One may also choose discrete fields as Ising spins $s_{\gamma}(x)$.
+Furthermore, one could start with discrete points $x$ and take a continuum limit.
 The distribution of molecules $N(x)$ for the description of the rain is an example for a discrete field that can be promoted to a continuous field in the limit of large $N$.
 If the variables are fields, the probability distribution $p[\varphi(x)]$ or the action $S[\varphi(x)]$ is a functional of the fields $\varphi(x)$.
 To every field configuration $\varphi(x)$ one associates a real number $p$ or $S$.
 Choices for probability distributions that permit a simple discussion of the structures of space and time correspond to local actions.
 In this case the probability distribution $p$ is a product of ``local factors" at $x$ that each involves fields only in a neighborhood of $x$.
 We observe that the variables $\varphi(x)$ can be identified with a particular set of basis observables.

 \paragraph*{Symmetries}

 Symmetries are variable transformations \eqref{PR16} that leave the probability distribution invariant,

 This extends to the case of discrete variables $\tau$ for which the Jacobian typically equals one, $\hat{f} = 1$.
 Two observables related by a symmetry transformation $f(\tau)$ have the same expectation value.
 For $A'(\tau) = A(f(\tau))$ one has $\braket{A'} = \braket{A}$,